ibrod83/nodejs-web-scraper/readme.md

     const root = new Root();

-    const scrollToBottom = new ScrollToBottom({numRepetitions:100,delay:2000})//Scroll to bottom 100 times, with a delay of 2 seconds.
+    const scrollToBottom = new ScrollToBottom({numRepetitions:100,delay:2000,scrapeChildrenAfterNumRepetitions:2})//Scroll to bottom 100 times, with a delay of 2 seconds.
+After every 2 scroll repetitions, collect the "children".

     const collectPosts = new CollectContent('.post');

     root.addOperation(scrollToBottom);
-      scrollToBottom.addOperation(collectPosts);//This is the difference from the previous example.
+      scrollToBottom.addOperation(collectPosts);//This is the main difference from the previous example.
-    //Here, scrollToBottom will have "collectPosts" as a child, meaning that after each scrolling cycle, the current posts in the DOM will be collected.
-Note that this might cause duplicate data, being that more content might be present in the DOM,
+    //Here, scrollToBottom will have "collectPosts" as a child, meaning that after 2 scrolling cycles(scrapeChildrenAfterNumRepetitions), the current posts in the DOM will be collected.
+Note that in this example scrapeChildrenAfterNumRepetitions is set to 2(instead of default 1), in order to avoid duplicate data(in most sites like this, the DOM is virtualized after more than one cycle).
-    //Than what the last scrolling down repetition actually loaded.

    const posts= collectPosts.getData();
    fs.writeFileSync('./posts.json',JSON.stringify(posts))